Reduce your plastic consumption and make your own natural cleaning products

 Alternatively, dissolve 3 tbsp of washing soda in 1 litre of warm water, spray on, leave for 20 minutes, then wipe off.

-For really stubbon stains, scrub with steel wool and baking soda.
+For really stubborn stains, scrub with steel wool and baking soda.

 For the oven door, dip a clean cloth in baking soda and wipe glass, then sponge off with clean water.